austinbrehm/linear-regression/README.md

 # Linear Regression: Coffee Price Prediction
-Use single linear regression (SLR) with stochastic gradient descent to predict the price of coffee.
+Predict the price of coffee using single linear regression (SLR) and stochastic gradient descent.